The health monitoring system can be used to screen for symptoms without physical interaction

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: David Mott/Wednesday, April 22, 2015/Categories: Feature, Building and refurbishment, Ferry news
+Author: David Mott/22 April 2015/Categories: Feature, Building and refurbishment, Ferry news

 This article appeared in the Spring/Summer 2015 issue of International Cruise & Ferry Review.
 To read other articles, you can subscribe to the magazine in printed or digital formats.